mayur-baldaniya/RactJS-Modern-Lightweight-UI-Library-for-Scalable-Web-Applications/README.md

-# RactJS-Modern-Lightweight-UI-Library-for-Scalable-Web-Applications
+# ReactJS-Modern-Lightweight-UI-Library-for-Scalable-Web-Applications
-RactJS is a cutting-edge JavaScript library designed to simplify the development of dynamic, responsive user interfaces.
-Leveraging a component-based architecture, RactJS emphasizes performance, reusability, and ease of integration, making it an ideal choice for building scalable web applications.
+ReactJS is a cutting-edge JavaScript library designed to simplify the development of dynamic, responsive user interfaces.
+Leveraging a component-based architecture, ReactJS emphasizes performance, reusability, and ease of integration, making it an ideal choice for building scalable web applications.
 This repository includes comprehensive documentation, sample projects, and best practices to help you get started quickly and contribute to an evolving ecosystem.
-Join our community to innovate and redefine modern front-end development with RactJS.
+Join our community to innovate and redefine modern front-end development with ReactJS.

 ## Features